 Dr. Hanning is a Professor of Theology and Catholic Studies and is a founding Fellow of the San Juan Diego Institute which serves several Universities, non-profits and religious apostolates, and a Fellow of the Havard Institute for Virtuous Leadership Institute and the Institute of Catholic Theology.
 In addition to teaching and consulting, Ryan also serves as Asst.
 Editor at Hearth & Field a Christian Agrarian Journal and writes and speaks internationally on education, theology, ecological ethics and virtuous leadership.
 He is the co-author of "The WillPower Advantage: Building Habits for Lasting Happiness", along with Tom Peterson, Founder of Catholics Come Home.
 Ryan currently homesteads in Tennessee with his beautiful wife Rebecca, and their ten well socialized homeschooled children.

-Rachel Townsend is a Program Coordinator for the St. John Paul II Foundation where she serves to expand the Together in Holiness Formation series to parishes and schools across the country.
+Rachel Townsend is a Senior Program Coordinator and Team Leader for the St. John Paul II Foundation where she serves to support the parishes and couples across the country who are sponsoring and participating in the Together in Holiness Formation series.
 She earned her Bachelors of Science in Psychology from Texas A&M University and graduated with Honors in Psychology distinction.
 Prior to joining the St. John Paul II Foundation, she worked as a Career Counselor for Champions School of Real Estate helping students to achieve their career and licensing goals.
 Over the years, she has volunteered at her parish community as a member of the altar guild and is currently a parishioner of Presentation of the Lord Catholic Church in Montgomery, Texas.

 Larry serves as the Director of Education and Assessments at Rejoice Counseling Apostolate.
 He is a Licensed Professional Counselor, a National Certified Counselor, and an Accredited Financial Counselor Candidate.
 As a Ph.D.
 Candidate in Counselor Education and Supervision at Sam Houston State University, he is currently completing his dissertation, which focuses on the lived experiences of Millennials with student loan debt.
 At Rejoice, Larry coordinates educational opportunities for our counseling team, our parish partners, and their parishioners.
 Larry also oversees the administration and evaluation of various psychological assessments, as he received extensive training under a licensed psychologist throughout his doctoral program.
 As a student supervisor, Larry works with counseling students from various universities by providing them with a practicum and internship experience that focuses on the wholistic formation of each student.
 Aside from counseling, Larry serves on the Advisory Board for the St. John Paul II Foundation.
 He also serves as a founding member of Generosity Works, a nonprofit vehicle by which employees of Rejoice Counseling Apostolate can develop initiatives that share the gift of counsel with the Church and community.
 He is a member of the Catholic Psychotherapy Association, where he serves on the Integratus Journal Committee.